jonathan-fuentes01/real-time-data-visualization-mpu6050-rpi/README.md

 ### ESP-8266

 The NodeMCU ESP8266 from Espressif Systems is a self-contained SOC w/ TCP/IP protocol stacks that can enable you to use Wifi on any microcontroller through SPI, I2C, or UART interfaces.
 This microcontroller uses a 32-bit RISC Tensilica L106 core processor meaning that it can handle the same processes as a regular microcontroller.
-This is what I have used to read the data from an IMU using I2C communication (a half-duplex communication protocol w/ m).
+This is what I have used to read the data from an IMU using I2C communication (a half-duplex communication protocol w/ multi-master/slave).

 For more information on the ESP8266 you can click [here](https://www.taydaelectronics.com/datasheets/files/A-2194.pdf)